Challenges and Trends in Egocentric Vision: A Survey: Subject Understanding Tasks

 \subsubsection{Temporal Action Localization}

-Temporal Action Localization, also known as Action Detection or Action Segmentation, is a core task that aims to accurately identify the start and end frames of actions within an untrimmed long video and assign predefined labels to each segment.
-This task has demonstrated significant value in various practical applications.
-For example, in the fields of augmented reality (AR) and virtual reality (VR), temporal action localization can help systems refine the action sequences of wearers to provide personalized guidance.
-In the field of embodied intelligence, this technology can be used to evaluate the execution of robotic actions and optimize their operational processes.
+Temporal Action Localization (also known as action detection or segmentation) aims to identify the start and end frames of actions in untrimmed videos and assign predefined labels to each segment.
+In embodied intelligence, it supports evaluating and optimizing robotic executions.
+Common evaluation \textit{metrics} include frame-level and segment-level measures such as Mean over Frames (MoF), Edit Score, F1@$\tau$, and mAP@$\tau$~\cite{ding_temporal_2024}.

-In real egocentric videos, temporal action localization faces many challenges.
-First, videos often contain multiple different actions, each with varying durations.
-This requires models to have the ability to understand actions at multiple granularities to achieve precise temporal localization.
-Second, actions may have sequential dependencies or exclusivity.
-Therefore, models need not only to learn static visual features but also to capture the dynamic information and temporal order of actions.